ValvePython/steam/docs/user_guide.rst

 .. warning::
     :class:`.SteamClient` no longer applies gevent monkey patches by default.
-    See :mod:`steam.client.monkey` for details how make stdlib gevent cooperative.
+    See :mod:`steam.monkey` for details how make stdlib gevent cooperative.

 CLI example
 -----------